KushagraJain02/amazon-clone/README.md

 # amazon-clone

-This is an amazon clone built using HTML and CSS
+This is an amazon clone built using HTML and CSS<br/>
 Live Demo: [Amazon Clone](https://kushagrajain02.github.io/amazon-clone/)